 “What about these diagrams, I’ve never seen these plants before.”

 He paused to look up at the stranger, wondering if he was joking, but there was nothing to indicate he was toying with the farmer’s provincial nature.
-Instead he was sharing something important with him.
+Instead, he was sharing something important with him.

-Returning to the manuscript, he turned the pages carefully, as if he was holding something of extraordinary value.
+Returning to the manuscript, he turned the pages carefully, as if he were holding something of extraordinary value.
 “And are these stars in the sky?
 They seem unfamiliar.”
 The farmer was truly bewildered; he knew the night sky and these formations were unknown to him.

 “Stars, or suns, and planets, look different when you are somewhere else, so I have made records from these lands… and other places.”